devglg/yfinance_utils/README.md

 Just adding some utilities to the yfinance library to make it easier to do technical analysis on any stock. maybe run models and do ad-hoc scenarios.
 This is mostly in response to a request from my friend Chris that I had a discussion with about fundamental and technical analysis being part of
 Finance not Accounting.
 This is not Accounting, Chris, we're not closing books, or creating financial statements, this is analysis of data, so definitely not Accounting.
-There is no class in Accounting about this type of analysis.
+There is no class in Accounting about this type of analysis. *And if it is, then, there should be a class in the accounting program that teaches this.*
 I don't know if Finance has courses about this, but I did not get a Finance degree so I could not say.

 > [!IMPORTANT]